hampak/project-documentation/chatty/documentation-en.md

 <img src="https://github.com/user-attachments/assets/d1a22c4e-4438-4674-9733-eebc5652aba5" />

 By implementing this logic, a user could receive the most minimum data as possible.
 This also reduced security risks as a user would not have access to other user's data (such as the socket id or their online status).

+#### `Redundant redis queries when sending messages`

+This was a very difficult issue I encountered.
+Before the refactored code, when a user sends a message, a socket event would be fired from the server where it would query redis for the chatroom members' socket id.
+This would happen **every single time a message was sent**.
+This would consequently put a lot of strain in my server and become an overhead issue.
+To solve this problem, I implemented the exact same logic as [above](#problem-with-sending-data-when-changing-a-users-status)